clusterio/clusterio/docs/managing-a-cluster.md

 Note: This bans the user from logging in to Factorio servers in the cluster, it does not revoke access to any cluster management they might have, see next section on setting roles for revoking tha.

+### Bulk importing admin, whitelist and ban lists

+Whitelists, banlists and admin lists can be bulk imported with the following commands:

+    ctl> user banned-bulk-import <file> [--create]
+    ctl> user whitelist-bulk-import <file> [--create]
+    ctl> user admin-bulk-import <file> [--create]

+The file should simply be newline seperated names:

+    joe
+    bob
+    allan

+The `--create` option will create the user if they do not exist, and then set the relevent value.

 ### Set Cluster Roles